-- 30.1 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 30.2 Only parts homologated in accordance with the FIA F3 Technical Regulations and, which are included in FIA Technical List 11, may be used. - 30.3 Competitors must ensure that all chassis and engine data from each qualifying session or race is available, directly from the car, at any time after a session or race and until the cars are released from post-qualifying or post-race Parc Fermé. - 30.4 Use of the Bosch/Megaline paddle type gearshift mechanism PPS F02U.V01.262-01 is compulsory. - 30.5 Only clutches which are included in FIA Technical List 11 may be used. - 30.6 Only dampers which are included in FIA Technical List 11 may be used. - 30.7 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.
+- 30.1 The only engine control unit (ECU), including the complete chassis wiring loom, which may be used for engine management is that specified by the FIA and supplied by the appointed manufacturer.
+This engine control unit must always be used in accordance with the manufacturer's instructions. - 30.2 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order at all times during the Event. - 30.3 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 30.4 Only parts homologated in accordance with the FIA F3 Technical Regulations and which are included in FIA Technical List 11, may be used during the entire Event. - 30.5 Competitors must ensure that all chassis and engine data from each qualifying session or race is available, directly from the car, at any time after a session or race and until the cars are released from post-qualifying or post-race Parc Fermé.

+- 30.6 Only clutches which are included in FIA Technical List 11 may be used. - 30.7 Only dampers which are included in FIA Technical List 11 may be used. - 30.8 If requested to do so by the Promoter competitors must fit an on-board television camera system. - 30.9 A new (5mm) skid block must be fitted to the car and presented to the scrutineers for the event, which will be sealed by the technical delegate and must be a minimum of 2mm thick at any time, including post-race scrutineering.
+No un-sealed skid blocks may be used at any time during an Event. - 30.10 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.